 We also looked at juvenile behavioral health and supported the Shut It Down project, led by the late Dr. Norm White at SLU, to look at preventing the school-to-prison pipeline, so working with young people and making sure they have the behavioral health resources they need so that they’re not getting into the juvenile criminal justice system.
 It was a partnership with St. Louis Public Schools and seven pilot schools where they were trying to keep middle schoolers in school.
 The data had shown that, based on race, Black kids were being expelled when it was really just issues that needed to be addressed from a behavioral health perspective.

 It’s not that all of the 189 calls to action weren’t important, but what we had to figure out was where could we possibly make a difference and do something about it.

-We wanted to do something immediate.
-We felt like there were some things, after the actions were laid out, that were already begging for support and made a lot of sense.
+We wanted to do something immediately.
+We felt like there were some things after the actions were laid out that were already begging for support and made a lot of sense.
 We agreed, “Let’s just do them because we could take action and our board had said to go for it.”
 What it did was allow us to get to know the players, start building those relationships, and then we could get into the next level of conversations.